kannawin/Kanna-Vid/README.md

 - Full movie control on the client side
 - Optimized for touch screens
 - Gets full information of a movie before you watch

+To run:
+1. Put the pi files folder into /var/www/html of the raspberry pi (requires apache2 webserver installed previously)
+	- change the permissions of all the files to allow any use to execute and read
+	- run 'mkfifo /tmp/cmd' on the pi, this creates a fifo file to pipe usable commands for the video
+	- go into the list.php file and change the directory of all of your movies
+		- all movies must be each individually directories with the movie file inside titles <movie>(year)

+2. Change the IP address in the Form1.cs file in the Kanna_Movies directory to the IP address of your PI
+3. Run the Csharp solution and either export it to make an installable .exe or just compile, the only external library needed is restsharp, if your compiler does not have it.
+It uses all standard .net libraries
+4. Plug the PI into a TV and enjoy the show.